-We’ve been working on as many kid-friendly, fun and easy to make recipes for our new cookbook.
-Making Pineapple Whip has been by far the easiest recipe for the book.
+We’ve been making as many kid-friendly, fun and easy to make recipes from our cookbook, Cooking With Kids.
+Making Pineapple Whip has been by far the easiest and one of the tastiest recipes.
 It only has 2 ingredients and can be made in under 5 minutes.
 This pineapple whip is super refreshing, flavorful and is a really fun summer snack.
 You can use this recipe to help teach your kids how to use a can opener and a blender.

 Making Pineapple Whip